Indicator Report - Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits

-CO is found in combustion fumes, such as those produced by cars and trucks, small gasoline engines, stoves, lanterns, burning charcoal and wood, gas ranges, and heating systems.
+CO is found in combustion fumes, such as those produced by cars, trucks, small gasoline engines, stoves, lanterns, burning charcoal and wood, gas ranges, and heating systems.
 Whenever there is a flame or combustion, some deadly carbon monoxide gas can be produced.
 CO from these sources can build up in enclosed or semi-enclosed spaces causing people and animals in these spaces to be poisoned by breathing it.

 CO poisoning is especially a concern after emergency situations such as power outages or natural disasters because of certain equipment people use that gives off CO.
 Generators, grills, camp stoves, or other gasoline equipment, propane, natural gas, or charcoal-burning devices should never be used inside a home, basement, garage, camper, or even outside near an open window.